The3eard/adidas_coding_challenge/README.md

 - Connections are protected user-facing and between microservices
 - To simplify the application, the HTTPS protocol has not been used, although mTLS should ideally be used for connections.
 - I have used nodemon and concurrently dependencies to run the application easily, as well as jsonserver as a persistent database.
-- I use nodemon and concurrently to run it
+- I have used nodemailer with ethereal to simulate sending emails.
+When you create or delete a subscription you will see a link to check the email.
 - You have a CI/CD diagram is attached in the root of the project.
 - Due to lack of time, I have not done unit tests.